010ric/tinystore/README.md

-# IMLAB

-## Task 0
+Small exercise from a university course @TUM (Implementation of main memory database systems.
+Programming language used was C++ with C++17.

-In this preliminary test, you should implement the storage backend *tinystore* for a relation with three attributes (*a*, *b*, and *c*).
+In this test, you should implement the storage backend *tinystore* for a relation with three attributes (*a*, *b*, and *c*).
 Each row is dynamically allocated on the heap.
 For attribute *a*, the relation maintains a hash index which stores pointers to the rows.
 Rows with the same hash value are linked using the *next* field and can only be accessed through the hash table (to scan all rows, one has to iterate through the hash table).